Crepiks/how-to-crack-ti/answers/vue/vue.md

 ## What is VueJS?

 VueJS is a client side JavaScript framework which allows developers to be more performant when developing web applications.
+In comparison with ReactJS VueJS has more structured arhictecture.
+In comparison with Angular VueJS is more flexible and leaves developers space for freedom.

 ## What is the difference between v-show and v-if directives?

-`v-show` adds `display: none` CSS attribute to the element so that element disapears from web page but remains present in DOM. `v-if` completely removes element from DOM.
+`v-show` adds `display: none` CSS attribute to the element so that element disapears from web page but remains present in DOM. `v-if` completely removes element from DOM. `v-if` is more proper for situations when element does not switch very often. `v-show` otherwise is better in situations when element is toggled often because requires less perfomance for each toggling.

 ## Why do you need to use key attribute on for directive?

-`key` attribute is used to uniquely indentify element in the list and to present unnecessary rebuilding.
+`key` attribute is used to uniquely indentify element in the list and to prevent unnecessary rebuilding.
+Usually it is better to use ID of the entity as a `key`.

 ## What are props?

-Props is a reactive data passing into component.
+Props are specific types of attributes which allows data to be passed down through the tree of components.
+Props are reactive meaning that changing the prop value will cause re-render of the component.

 ## How do you communicate from child to parent using events?

-By emitting events and passing data in second argument.
+Events are another type of communication mechanism between components which allows data to be passed from child component to parent.
+Events are created by `emit` method which accepts event name and additional payload.

 ## How do you implement model on custom input components?

-By using `model` param and specifing input prop and output event.
+To implement two-way binding there must be a prop and event in the component.
+In component declaration special `model` object allows configuring the value and prop which will be used by `v-model` directive.

 ## What are slots?

-Slots are markups passed in inside the tags into component.
+Slots is a mechanism which allows child component manipulate data passed by parent component inside tags.
+By using slots child component can decide where to place (or not to place) data/markup provided by parent.

 ## What are mixins?

-Mixins is a code which can be added into component.
+Mixin is a part of component logic placed outside.
+Mixin can extend component's configuration and allows to prevent code duplication by placing repetitive parts outside and reusing them.
+Mixins are considered as anti-patterns because they make the origins of some component's logic unclear.

 ## What is scoped CSS?

-Scoped CSS is a styles which are applied to specific component and its children.
+Scopes CSS is a special type of CSS code which applies only to current component and its children.
+Scoped CSS has no effect on parent and sibling elements.

 ## Why the component data must be a function?

-Component data is a function to prevent sharing data among all instances of the component.
+While reading VueJS documentation you could notice that the example of simple app with single instance of application uses object as a data.
+In contrast, SFC (single file components) use function instead of object for data declaration.
+Usage of functions prevents sharing the same state between different instances of the same component.
+When having no components it is possible to use object because there are no other instances of component which can depend on this state.

 ## What are the lifecycle methods of VueJS?